Chirag-ahir/SFC-Preparation/README.md

 What is Salesforce1?<br>
 Salesforce1 is one of the product provided by Salesforce.com.
 It is a mobile application for Android and iOS devices.

+What is AppExchange?<br>
+AppExchange is a online marketplace tool for salesforce like apple store or google play store.